 Frequently asked questions

+What's the highest-leverage ChatGPT prompt for solo founders?
 Customer interview synthesis.
 Most founders run interviews but never extract patterns systematically.
-A structured-prompt extraction across 10 interviews — pulling top 3 pain points with quote evidence, top 3 desired outcomes, jargon-free language, competitive products mentioned — produces insight that would take a week of manual review.
+A structured-prompt extraction across 10 interviews — pulling top 3 pain points with quote evidence, top 3 desired outcomes, jargon-free language, and competitive products mentioned — produces insight that would take a week of manual review.
+It turns scattered conversations into a defensible roadmap.

+Should I use ChatGPT for fundraising and investor emails?
 For drafting first cuts and generating subject-line variants, yes.
 For final send, edit the AI tells out.
-AI-detection isn't the issue — sounding generic is.
-Your authentic voice + AI-assisted structure beats either alone.
+AI-detection isn't the real risk — sounding generic is.
+Investors skim dozens of updates a week, so use ChatGPT to structure the update while you supply the signal: real progress, specific asks, and honest risks.

+Are AI-generated investor updates risky?
 Only if you don't review them.
-Investors care about signal: progress, asks, risks.
+Investors care about signal: progress, asks, and risks reported the same way every month.
 Use AI to structure the update; you write the signal.
-AI is a structure layer, not a content layer for high-stakes communications.
+Treat ChatGPT as a structure layer, never a content layer, for any high-stakes communication where your credibility is on the line.